Vengara Assembly constituency: Election results

 Percentage change (±%) denotes the change in the number of votes from the immediate previous election.

-Niyamasabha Election 2021
+2021

-There were 1,85,356 registered voters in the constituency for the 2021 Kerala Niyamasabha Election.
+There were 1,85,356 registered voters in the constituency for the 2021 Kerala Assembly election.

-Niyama Sabha By-election 2017
+2017 by-election

-Vengara assembly constituency faced a bypoll due to the election of the sitting MLA P. K. Kunhalikutty into Indian Lok Sabha in 2017.
-There were 1,70,006 registered voters for the subsequent by election.
+Vengara Assembly constituency held a by-election due to the election of the sitting MLA P. K. Kunhalikutty into the Indian Lok Sabha in 2017.
+There were 1,70,006 registered voters for the subsequent by-election.

-Niyama Sabha Election 2016
+2016

-There were 1,69,639 registered voters in Vengara Constituency for the 2016 Kerala Niyamasabha Election.
+There were 1,69,639 registered voters in Vengara Assembly constituency for the 2016 Kerala Assembly election.

-Niyamasabha Election 2011
+2011

 There were 1,44,317 registered voters in the constituency for the 2011 election.